 Located in the heart of beautiful Cape Town, South Africa.
-Corner Stone Christian is one of the premier leadership development facilities in Southern Africa.
+Cornerstone Institute is one of the premier leadership development facilities in Southern Africa.
 While it may be one of the largest Christian colleges in South Africa, they remain a small college at heart.
 They value relationships as they seek to live out their commitment to be a transforming community in their nation and beyond.
-While at Cornerstone, students will have the amazing opportunity to live with a host family as they study subjects in a range of disciplines including Christian Studies, Biblical Studies, Psychology, Sociology, and Leadership Studies.
+While at Cornerstone, students will have the amazing opportunity to live with a host family as they study subjects in a range of disciplines including Christian Studies, Biblical Studies, Psychology, Sociology, and Community Development.
 During the semester there will be plenty of opportunities for local site visits.
-All students will also have the opportunity to participate in a three-week fieldwork placement in an impoverished community near Cape Town.
+Students may also have the opportunity to participate in a three-week fieldwork placement in an impoverished community near Cape Town.
 This program is held during the Spring semester.
 For additional information and application materials, contact the Crossroads Office.